 - Lead counsel for Dean Foods Company and liaison counsel for all defendants in consolidated class action MDL antitrust suits brought by dairy farmers alleging conspiracy to monopolize, conspiracy to monopsonize, monopolization and attempted monopsonization of raw milk markets in certain southeastern states in the United States.
 Successfully negotiated settlement for Dean Foods.

 - Lead counsel for Dean Foods Company in putative class action antitrust suit brought by retailers alleging conspiracy to monopolize, monopolization and attempted monopolization of processed milk markets in the southeastern United States.
-Obtained summary judgment for Defendants.
+Litigation ongoing.

-- Representing Louisiana Pacific and serving as defense liaison counsel in In re OSB Antitrust Litigation, and successfully arguing, on behalf of all Defendants, that a proposed class of all homebuyers since 2002 should not be certified in In re OSB Antitrust Litigation.
+- Represented Louisiana Pacific and served as defense liaison counsel in In re OSB Antitrust Litigation, and successfully arguing, on behalf of all Defendants, that a proposed class of all homebuyers since 2002 should not be certified in In re OSB Antitrust Litigation.

-- Serving as lead counsel for Elan Pharmaceuticals, Inc. in federal MDL class and opt-out litigation and in state court indirect purchaser cases.
+- Lead counsel for Elan Pharmaceuticals, Inc. in federal MDL class and opt-out litigation and in state court indirect purchaser cases.
 Achieving closure of FTC informal inquiry in record time, which permitted Elan Pharmaceuticals, Inc. to close on sale of assets that were vital to its financial survival.

-- Persuading the Antitrust Division of the U.S. Department of Justice to close an investigation and take no action in an alleged market allocation conspiracy among the Baby Bells in the provision of Internet Yellow Pages, and then representing the same client in a private suit brought by a competitor.
-The competitor voluntarily dismissed that suit following successful mediation efforts involving a former head of the Antitrust Division
+- Persuaded the Antitrust Division of the U.S. Department of Justice to close an investigation and take no action in an alleged market allocation conspiracy among the Baby Bells in the provision of Internet Yellow Pages, and then represented the same client in a private suit brought by a competitor.
+The competitor voluntarily dismissed that suit following successful mediation efforts involving a former head of the Antitrust Division.

-- Representing the Air Transport Association and serving as lead counsel for the commercial airline industry in group boycott litigation brought by a prospective service vendor to the industry, obtaining judgment for the defendants in three separate suits filed by the plaintiff, which was affirmed by the 9th Circuit Court of Appeals
+- Represented the Air Transport Association and serving as lead counsel for the commercial airline industry in group boycott litigation brought by a prospective service vendor to the industry, obtaining judgment for the defendants in three separate suits filed by the plaintiff, which was affirmed by the 9th Circuit Court of Appeals.

-- Representing Pergo AB in an arbitration proceeding brought by the bankruptcy trustee of a former supplier, which was conducted under the auspices of the German Arbitral Institute, persuading the Tribunal that the contract provisions that formed the basis for the claim were unenforceable under European competition law, and obtaining an affirmative award for Pergo
+- Represented Pergo AB in an arbitration proceeding brought by the bankruptcy trustee of a former supplier, which was conducted under the auspices of the German Arbitral Institute, persuading the Tribunal that the contract provisions that formed the basis for the claim were unenforceable under European competition law, and obtaining an affirmative award for Pergo.

 Mr. Friedman also guides clients through Federal Trade Commission and Department of Justice investigations.
 He has been successful in persuading the enforcement agencies to forego expensive and time-consuming second requests and has gained expedited clearance following the issuance of a second request.